An Adversarial Approach to Structural Estimation

 \textsc{JEL Codes:} C13, C45.

 \textsc{Keywords:} structural estimation, generative adversarial networks, neural networks, simulated method of moments, indirect inference, efficient estimation.

 \blfootnote{We thank Mariacristina De Nardi and John Jones for sharing the data and codes for the empirical application and for very helpful discussion.
-We also thank Isaiah Andrews, Manuel Arellano, Stephane Bonhomme, Aureo De Paula, Costas Meghir, Chris Hansen, Koen Jochmans, Whitney Newey, Luigi Pistaferri, Bernard Salanie, Dennis Kristensen, and Anna Mikusheva, as well as numerous participants in conferences and venues for helpful discussion.
+We also thank Isaiah Andrews, Manuel Arellano, Stephane Bonhomme, Aureo De Paula, Costas Meghir, Chris Hansen, Koen Jochmans, Whitney Newey, Luigi Pistaferri, Bernard Salanie, Dennis Kristensen, Anna Mikusheva, Zhenling Jiang, Xintong Han, and Daniel Waldinger, as well as numerous participants in conferences and venues for helpful discussion.
 Elsie Hoffet, Yijun Liu, Ignacio Ciggliutti, and Marcela Barrios provided superb research assistance.
 We gratefully acknowledge the support of the NSF by means of the Grant SES\hyp{}1824304 and the Richard N.\ Rosett Faculty Fellowship and the Liew Family Faculty Fellowship at the University of Chicago Booth School of Business.}